eclipse-edc/Connector/samples/04-file-transfer/README.md

 # Implement a simple file transfer

-Now this is a big one:
+In this sample we will demonstrate a data transfer: we'll transmit a test file from one connector to another connector.
+We want to keep things simple, so we will run both connectors on the same physical machine (i.e. your development machine) and the file is transferred from one folder in the file system to another folder.
+It is not difficult to imagine that instead of the local file system, the transfer happens between more sophisticated storage locations, like a database or a cloud storage.

+This is quite a big step up from the previous sample, where we ran only one connector.
+Those are the concrete tasks:

-- We'll create an additional connector, so that in the end we have two connectors, a consumer and a provider.
+- create an additional connector, so that in the end we have two connectors, a consumer and a provider.
-- The connectors will communicate with each other using IDS messages, and the consumer will expose a REST API so that external systems (e.g. users) can interact with them.
+- have both connectors communicate with each other using IDS messages
+- let the consumer expose a REST API so that external systems (e.g. users) can interact with it.
 - The consumer will initiate a file transfer and the provider will fulfill that request and copy a file to the desired location.
 - Both connectors will run locally on the development machine